 International asset protection trusts in jurisdictions such as the Cook Islands or Nevis offer a higher degree of security and peace of mind.
 An asset protection structure of this nature can diminish exposure and protect personal assets from unexpected creditors.

 By moving your assets under the protective umbrella of a Southpac trust; you, the settlor, give complete control of your assets to Southpac, the trustee.
 Under the terms of a trust agreement, the trustee will act solely for the benefit of the beneficiaries of the trust, managing and administering trust assets in the best interests of those beneficiaries.
 This ensures an incredibly high degree of security as the assets belong to the trustee who is independent of the settlor and not under their control.
 When a creditor seeks to access these assets, specialized asset protection and privacy laws in the offshore jurisdiction will operate so as to make those assets unavailable to satisfy any creditor whose cause of action accrued after the assets were placed into the trust.
-To learn more about the benefits of such structures please read ‘A Beginners Guide to Offshore LLCs & Trusts’.

 Along with the traditional asset protection and wealth preservation aspects that an offshore trust provides, various other benefits arise, including access to investment advisory and private banking providers in foreign jurisdictions.
-If you wish to learn more about the benefits of offshore banking, consider reading ‘Opening an Offshore Bank Account’.

 There is no better time than now to consider your options.
 In the realm of asset protection timing is key and the effectiveness of an asset protection structure dramatically decreases after a creditor’s cause of action has accrued.

-With almost 40 years of experience, Southpac can assist you in establishing an asset protection structure that will help shield you from personal liability.
+With over 40 years of experience, Southpac can assist you in establishing an asset protection structure that will help shield you from personal liability.
 If you wish to request more information please Contact Us.